AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 > #### Response status
 > Browser detects a blocked request as completed with an error.

-### Basic rules syntax
+### Basic rules syntax{#basic-rules-syntax}

 ```
       rule = ["@@"] pattern [ "$" modifiers ]
 modifiers = [modifier0, modifier1[, ...[, modifierN]]]
 ```

 * **`pattern`** — address mask.
 Every request's URL is collated to this mask.
-You can also use special characters in the template, their description is [below](анкор на basic-rules-special-characters).
+You can also use special characters in the template, their description is [below](#basic-rules-special-characters).
 Note that AdGuard trims URLs to a length of 4096 characters in order to speed up matching and avoid issues with ridiculously long URLs.
 * **`@@`** — A marker that is used in rules of exception.
 To turn off filtering for a request, start your rule with this marker.
 * **`modifiers`** — Parameters that "clarify" the basic rule.
 Some of them limit the scope of the rule and some can completely change they way it works.

-### Special characters
+### Special characters{#basic-rules-special-characters}

 * ```*``` — Wildcard character.
 It is used to represent "any set of characters".
 This can also be an empty string or a string of any length.
 * **`||`** — Matching the beginning of an address.
 With this character you don't have to specify a particular protocol and subdomain in address mask.
 It means, `||` stands for `http://*.`, `https://*.`, `ws://*.`, `wss://*.` at once.